dl1ksv/gr-fcdproplus/README.md

 4. Usage

-Two modules are available:
+Four modules are available:
+   - fcd control
+   - fcd
    - fcdpp_control
    - fcdproplus

-The first module only controls the dongle, while the second module controls the dongle by fcdpp_control and provides the IQ samples.
+The control modules only controls the dongles, while the other modules control the dongles and provide the IQ samples.
-Both modules accept messages to control the frequency.
-That was the reason to introduce the fcdpp_control module.
+All modules accept messages to control the frequency.
+That was the reason to introduce the control modules.

+The fcd modules where introduced, as gnuradio 3.8 does not contain gr-fcd at the moment.

 See the examples of a simple fm receiver in the examples directory or see a more complex example in in gr-display